 This monster treat bag was a lot of fun to make!
 I tried to use a lot of fabrics I already had in my stash – some of them came from the Solar System pillow I made my son last year!
-You could easily personalize this monster treat bag with different fabrics, different eyes or even give it eyelashes for a sweet girlie monster!
+You could easily personalize this monster treat bag with different fabrics.

 Download the Free File!
 This freebie is in my Resource Library under Halloween or Sewing, All Other Sewing Projects.
 Enter your first name and email to get the password to download this file.
 You’ll also have a chance to sign up for my newsletter to receive fun craft tutorials, tips, updates and more FREE files to help make crafting something special and unique easier!